 - Fallback: fallback is reversing the process where the new primary database becomes the secondary database, after the primary database is repaired.
 A fallback is intentionally triggered to reestablish the state before the failover or switchover was initiated.
 It isn't strictly necessary, but can be done based on disaster recovery requirements, such as locality or available resources.

-Resources like databases are located in GCP zones and regions, where each zone belongs to a region.
+Resources like databases are located in Google Cloud zones and regions, where each zone belongs to a region.
 A zone is a single point of failure domain.
 We recommend deploying a highly available and fault-tolerant resource in multiple zones within a region.

 To guard against the outage of a whole region, establish multi-region strategies for disaster recovery.
 For example, the primary database is located in one region and its corresponding secondary database is located in another region.